angusmillar/Deprecated-Pyro/README.md

 SQL Server 2016 Management Studio Express 64 Bit

 ## How do I get this solution up and running ##

+First clone from the GitHub repository: https://github.com/angusmillar/Pyro.git and then open in Visual Studio 2017.
+Then right click the main Pyro Solution and select "Restore Nuget packages".
+You will then need to configure to your enviroment the Database connection strings and the FHIR Service Base URL.
+Read on for this information.

 There are two key projects you will need to understand to simply run the server in your development enviroment and production enviroment.
 They are as follows:

 **Development Enviroment: Pyro.ConsoleServer (Project)**